arun786/JavaEight/README.md

     }
 }

 Step 3 : we require only green fruits.
+Possible solution before Java 8 was as below.

 import java.util.ArrayList;